 Is dream interpretation a Christian practice?
 Or is it something to stay away from?

+Then Joseph had a dream, and when he told it to his brothers, they hated him even more.
+He said to them, “Please listen to this dream which I have had; for behold, we were binding sheaves in the field, and lo, my sheaf rose up and also stood erect; and behold, your sheaves gathered around and bowed down to my sheaf.”
 Then his brothers said to him, “Are you actually going to reign over us?
 Or are you really going to rule over us?”
 So they hated him even more for his dreams and for his words.
-(NASB) Genesis 37:8
+Genesis 37:5-8 (NASB)

 If God still communicates to us through dreams, we will need someone to help us understand – someone whom God has gifted by His Holy Spirit to understand.
 We cannot be sure that God still speaks through dreams today since dreams stopped for a while in the Old Testament.

-What is worse, there are those today who pretend to intrepret dreams and claim God has spoken when in fact He has not.
+Unfortunately, there are some who pretend to interpret dreams and claim God has spoken when in fact He has not.
 Listen to this passage,

-It does not matter how godly someone may appear or how exciting his/her experience, the standard of truth is still God’s Word.
+It does not matter how godly someone may appear or how exciting his/her experience seems to be, the standard of truth is still God’s Word.
 We need to be students of the Word of Truth so that we can identify false teaching.

 We do not need dreams to know about God, about salvation, about Jesus or how we ought to live.
 Scripture contains everything we need to know God and how to live.